primex-finance/keeper-public/README.md

 You can see and claim the earned rewards on [this page](https://app.primex.finance/#/keeper-rewards).
 Keeper will automatically claim the rewards if its balance is lower than the threshold set in config.

+# Prerequisites

+Docker engine is up and running, you can use Docker Desktop or Docker CLI.
+See Docker Desktop installation guides for [Linux](https://docs.docker.com/desktop/setup/install/linux/), [MacOS](https://docs.docker.com/desktop/setup/install/mac-install/), [Windows](https://docs.docker.com/desktop/setup/install/windows-install/).

+`.env` file should be in the same directory as Docker image and properly configured as described below.

+Keeper’s should have enough native tokens on the balance in the blockchain that it will monitor to pay for gas.
+Note that Keeper’s address can be found in Keeper logs, during the start-up sequence.

 # How to use this image

 Create an `.env` file in the project directory.
 Configure `.env` parameters (see [Keeper Configuration section](#keeper-configuration)).